-The Substance is difficult to test due to the use as a surface agent.
+The Substance is difficult to test due to the us as surface active agent.
 OECD TG 202 specifies that, for difficult to test substances, you must consider the approach described in OECD GD 23 or other approaches, if more appropriate for your substance.
 In all cases, the approach selected must be justified and documented.
 Due to the properties of Substance, it may be difficult to achieve and maintain the desired exposure concentrations.
 Therefore, you must monitor the test concentration(s) of the Substance throughout the exposure duration and report the results.
-If it is not possible to demonstrate the stability of exposure concentrations (i.e. measured concentration(s)), you must express the effect concentration based on measured values as described in OECD TG 202.
+If it is not possible to demonstrate the stability of exposure concentrations (i.e. measured concentration(s) not within 80-120% of the nominal concentration(s)), you must express the effect concentration based on measured values as described in OECD TG 202.
 In case a dose-response relationship cannot be established (no observed effects), you must demonstrate that the approach used to prepare test solutions was adequate to maximise the concentration of the Substance in the test solution.